 - Crime against travellers is rare.
 However, some travellers have reported petty crimes.
 Keep your passport and belongings close, especially at Pyongyang Airport and in public markets.

-- The monsoon season is from late June to late August.
-Typhoons can occur between August and September.
-Flooding may disrupt essential services.
+- The rainy season is from late June to late August.
+Typhoons can happen in August and September.
+Excessive rain can cause flooding and landslides, damage housing and infrastructure, and may disrupt essential services.
 Know your hotel's evacuation plan.